 Insurance.
-Contractor shall provide and maintain at its own expense, during the Term of this Contract, such insurance as may be required from time to time either by Owner or by Applicable Laws, including, without limitation, all insurance requirements set forth in Exhibit A attached hereto and made a part hereof.
-It is expressly agreed and understood that the insurance policies and limits required hereunder shall not limit the liability of Contractor hereunder, and that Owner makes no representation that these types or amounts of insurance are sufficient or adequate to protect Contractor’s interests or liabilities, but are merely minimums.
-Any insurance maintained by Contractor shall be primary and any insurance carried by Owner shall be secondary and non-contributory to that carried by Contractor.
-Contractor must disclose any self-insurance, including self-insurance retentions, to Owner in writing in advance, which shall be subject to Owner’s prior written approval in its sole discretion.
-If Contractor self-insures with Owner’s prior written approval, Contractor is itself acting as though it were providing the insurance required under the provisions of this Agreement, and Contractor shall pay those amounts due in lieu of insurance proceeds that would have been covered and payable if the insurance policies had been carried for such self-insured coverages, which amounts shall be treated as insurance proceeds for all purposes under this Agreement.
+Contractor shall provide and maintain at its own expense, during the Term of this Contract, such insurance as may be required from time to time either by Responsible Party or by Applicable Laws, including, without limitation, all insurance requirements set forth in Exhibit A attached hereto and made a part hereof.
+It is expressly agreed and understood that the insurance policies and limits required hereunder shall not limit the liability of Contractor hereunder, and that Responsible Party makes no representation that these types or amounts of insurance are sufficient or adequate to protect Contractor’s interests or liabilities, but are merely minimums.
+Any insurance maintained by Contractor shall be primary and any insurance carried by Responsible Party shall be secondary and non-contributory to that carried by Contractor.
+Contractor must disclose any self-insurance, including self-insurance retentions, to Responsible Party in writing in advance, which shall be subject to Responsible Party’s prior written approval in its sole discretion.
+If Contractor self-insures with Responsible Party’s prior written approval, Contractor is itself acting as though it were providing the insurance required under the provisions of this Agreement, and Contractor shall pay those amounts due in lieu of insurance proceeds that would have been covered and payable if the insurance policies had been carried for such self-insured coverages, which amounts shall be treated as insurance proceeds for all purposes under this Agreement.

 Indemnification.
-Contractor agrees to reimburse, indemnify, save, defend (at Owner’s option and with counsel reasonably acceptable to Owner) and hold harmless Owner, Owner’s Agent, if applicable, and Owner Indemnitees for, from and against any and all demands, claims, liabilities, losses, costs, expenses, actions, causes of action, damages, suits or judgments, and all reasonable expenses (including reasonable attorneys’ fees, charges and disbursements, regardless of whether the applicable demand, claim, action, cause of action or suit is voluntarily withdrawn or dismissed) incurred in investigating or resisting the same (collectively, “Claims”) of any kind or nature arising from any (a) injury to or death of any person or damage to or loss of any property, real or alleged, arising directly or indirectly out of the presence, use or occupancy of the Premises or Property by Contractor or its employees, agents, contractors, subcontractors or invitees (collectively with Contractor, each a “Contractor Party”), (b) act or omission on the part of any Contractor Party, (c) breach or default by Contractor in the performance of any of its obligations hereunder, (d) mechanics’ or materialmen’s liens filed as a claim against title to the Property for work or services claimed to have been done for, or materials claimed to have been furnished to, or obligations incurred by Contractor or a Contractor Party, including any administrative, court or other legal proceedings related to such liens, (e) compensation claimed by any person or entity employed or engaged (or claiming to have been employed or engaged) by Contractor, except to the extent directly arising from Owner’s gross negligence or willful misconduct.
+Contractor agrees to reimburse, indemnify, save, defend (at Responsible Party’s option and with counsel reasonably acceptable to Responsible Party) and hold harmless Responsible Party, Responsible Party’s Agent, if applicable, and Responsible Party Indemnitees for, from and against any and all demands, claims, liabilities, losses, costs, expenses, actions, causes of action, damages, suits or judgments, and all reasonable expenses (including reasonable attorneys’ fees, charges and disbursements, regardless of whether the applicable demand, claim, action, cause of action or suit is voluntarily withdrawn or dismissed) incurred in investigating or resisting the same (collectively, “Claims”) of any kind or nature arising from any (a) injury to or death of any person or damage to or loss of any property, real or alleged, arising directly or indirectly out of the presence, use or occupancy of the Premises or Property by Contractor or its employees, agents, contractors, subcontractors or invitees (collectively with Contractor, each a “Contractor Party”), (b) act or omission on the part of any Contractor Party, (c) breach or default by Contractor in the performance of any of its obligations hereunder, (d) mechanics’ or materialmen’s liens filed as a claim against title to the Property for work or services claimed to have been done for, or materials claimed to have been furnished to, or obligations incurred by Contractor or a Contractor Party, including any administrative, court or other legal proceedings related to such liens, (e) compensation claimed by any person or entity employed or engaged (or claiming to have been employed or engaged) by Contractor, except to the extent directly arising from Responsible Party’s gross negligence or willful misconduct.
 Contractor’s obligations under this Section shall not be affected, reduced or limited by any limitation on the amount or type of damages, compensation or benefits payable by or for Contractor under workers’ compensation acts, disability benefit acts, employee benefit acts or similar legislation.
 Contractor’s obligations under this Section shall survive the completion of the Services and the expiration or earlier termination of this Contract.

 Disputes; Labor Disputes.